Mystique Casa Perla by Royalton to debut in Varadero, Cuba

 TORONTO, Oct.
 14, 2021 (GLOBE NEWSWIRE) -- Blue Diamond Resorts is pleased to announce the official opening of Mystique Casa Perla by Royalton on November 15, 2021, the newest addition to the Mystique by Royalton brand.
 The beachfront Varadero property joins Blue Diamond Resorts’ impressive portfolio of 45 resorts in 10 countries across the Caribbean.

-Travellers can spend their time enjoying the private beach, sauna and fitness facilities, and access bespoke luxuries including personalized butler service, Balinese pool beds and much more.
+Travelers can spend their time enjoying the private beach, sauna, and fitness facilities, and access bespoke luxuries including personalized butler service, Balinese pool beds, and much more.
 While gastronomic service is served by the pool and lounge area on the beach, Fresco Artful Cuisine Restaurant with an open-air terrace offers a unique dining experience, allowing guests to be involved in the culinary creation.

 About Blue Diamond Resorts